hanielsd/hanielsd/README.md

 ### Welcome!
 I'm Halefom, a passionate Full Stack Developer

 - 🚀 Currently, I’m working as a Full Stack Developer at EMG Consulting.
-- 🤝 Eager to team up with fellow developers to innovate with advanced technologies.
+- 🤝 Eager to team up with fellow developers to innovate.
-- 💬 Ask me about MERN tech stack tools.
-I'm happy to share my experience.
-Let's chat!
+- 💬 Let's discuss about MERN tech stack tools.
 - 📫 You can reach me via [Gmail](mailto:hannelalex12@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/hanielsd).
-Let's connect and chat!
 - ⚡ Fun fact: Besides coding, I'm a huge music enthusiast

 ## Skills